usertech/eslint-config/packages/typescript/README.md

   3.  best-practices and common gotchas of the language, runtime and ecosystem.

 > Although, everyone can be wrong or have different opinion, so don't hesitate to challenge the status quo!

-## Developments

-We use https://conventionalcommits.org for commit messages.